Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

 Not only will you get some fresh air, but, if you do it alone, you’ll also get some time to clear your mind – or to bond with family and friends if you invite others.

 To get an idea of what to look out for, have a read of our introduction to stargazing.
-You can also sign up to a stargazing course if this is something you’re interested in.
+You can also sign up for The Night Sky talk series on Rest Less Events.
+Join host, Martin, for a month-by-month tour of the night sky and what to look out for.

-If you can, it’s worth spending a few hours every day, or a whole day every now and then, away from your smartphone and computer.
+If you can, it’s worth spending a few hours every day, or a whole day when you can, away from your smartphone and computer.
 Use it as an opportunity to reconnect with nature, pamper yourself, or read a good book.

-31. Bake some treats.
-Baking is good for the mind, body, and soul because it allows us to express our creativity, develop some new skills, and enjoy a tasty treat at the end.
+Baking is good for the mind, body, and soul because it allows us to express our creativity, develop new skills, and enjoy a tasty treat at the end.

 From warm, gooey banana bread to delicious carrot cake, you’ll find plenty of baking ideas in the food and drink section of our website.